-Below is an After Action Review (AAR) I've created for the latest monthly match that I shot in Colorado Springs (Fort Carson Rifle Range).
+Below is an After Action Review (AAR) I've created for the latest monthly match that I shot in Colorado Springs (Fort Carson Rifle Range) on June 10, 2017.
 As an excel geek (Engineer by day, Tactical Rifle Competitor on the weekends) I tend to over analyze things.
 But my time wasted in front of a computer is your benefit.

 Each match I create an AAR will have a bunch of colors.
 For the Match and the stage rankings, Green is an Easy stage and Red is a Hard/Extreme stage.
 The average score for the match will help identify if this is an easy match or hard match for the shooters.
 The graph of competitors and their finish place gives you an idea of the population curve for the match.
 You will be able to tell if there were a bunch of experts or all beginners that competed.